lucaong/jQCloud/README.md

 To remove the word cloud, all of its event handlers, and any timeouts, call `destroy`: `$("#example").jQCloud('destroy');`

-## v1.0 and backward compatibility

-Please note that version 1.0 is a redesign of the API that does not maintain backward compatibility.
-Version 1.0 simplifies the API while enabling more control, but pay attention because simply upgrading jQCloud from 0.x to 1.0 in an existing project would probably break it.

-### Changes from v0.2 to v1.0

-This is a quick list of what changed in the new 1.0 API:

-  * in the word object, you can now specify any html attribute for the word <span> using the `html` option (e.g.: `{title: "A Title", "class": "custom-class", data-custom: "custom data attribute"}`).
-Since this allows for more flexibility, `title`, `customClass` and `dataAttributes` options are superfluous and dropped in v1.0.
-  * the `url` option was renamed `link` in v1.0, and can now be a URL string or an object.
-In the latter case, any html attribute for the `<a>` tag can be specified (e.g.: `{href: "http://myurl.com", title: "A Title"}`).
-  * the cloud options `randomClasses` and `nofollow` are dropped in v1.0.
-They were indended for purposes which are better achieved using the new `html` and `link` word options.
-  * `width` and `height` cloud options now set the width and height of the cloud container element, other than determining the aspect ratio of the cloud.
-  * the `callback` options for the whole cloud is now called `afterCloudRender`, and the `callback` option for each word is now called `afterWordRender`.
+## Update

+To dynamically change the list of words, call `update`: `$("#example").jQCloud('update', new_wordarray);`

 ## Examples

 Just have a look at the examples directory provided in the project or see a [demo here](http://www.lucaongaro.eu/demos/jqcloud/).

-## Gallery

-Some creative examples of jQCloud use are:

-* http://www.politickerusa.com/trends/ uses jQCloud to show trends in US politicians' tweets.
-* http://www.turtledome.com/noisy/ shows you which of the people you follow on Twitter tweets the most.

-If you happen to use jQCloud in your projects, you can make me know (just contact me on [my website](http://www.lucaongaro.eu)): I'd be happy to add a link in the 'gallery', so that other people can take inspiration from it.

 ## Contribute

 Contributes are welcome!
-To setup your build environment, make sure you have Ruby installed, as well as the `rake` and `erb` gems.
+To setup your build environment, make sure you have NodeJS installed, as well as `grunt-cli`.
 Then, to build jQCloud, run:

 ```
-rake build
+npm install
+grunt
 ```

-The newly-built distribution files will be put in the `jqcloud` subdirectory.
+The newly-built distribution files will be put in the `dist` subdirectory.

-If you make changes to the JavaScript source, to the README, to examples or to tests, make them to .erb files in the `src` subdirectory: changes will be reflected in the distribution files as soon as you build jQCloud.
-Also, if you send me a pull request, please don't change the version.txt file.

 ## Changelog

+2.0.0 Migrate to Grunt builder

 1.0.5 Added the capability to update dynamically the cloud, as well as an example (thanks to [acjzz](https://github.com/acjzz))